Group of five students playing a game

 Governor’s School FAQS

-Students who reside in Chesterfield County may apply to two regional governor’s schools.
-Beginning in mid-October each year, eligible eighth graders may apply through the CCPS application portal.
+Students with a primary residence in Chesterfield County may apply to two regional governor’s schools.
+Beginning in October each year, eligible eighth graders may apply through the CCPS application portal.

 Frequently Asked Questions